kinuax/rolabesti/README.md

 Description
 ----------

-**rolabesti** is a command-line program to manage a music library, achieving operations like indexing, searching, playing, copying and listing mp3 files.
+**rolabesti** is a command-line program to manage a music library, achieving operations like indexing, searching, playing, copying, listing and tagging mp3 files.

     ./rolabesti.py [OPTIONS]